ioBroker/ioBroker.admin/README.md

 ## Using common.localLink
 - %ip% - ioBroker ip address (address of the admin)
-- %secure% or %protocol% - read from native.secure the value and use http or https
+- %secure% or %protocol% - read from `native.secure` the value and use http or https
-- %web_protocol% - looking for the first instance of web (e.g. web.0) and get "native.secure" from "system.adapter.web.0"
+- %web_protocol% - looking for the first instance of web (e.g. web.0) and get `native.secure` from `system.adapter.web.0`
 - %instance% - instance of the adapter
 - %someField% - get someField from "native" of this adapter instance
 - %web.0_bind% - get native.bind from "system.adapter.web.0"